illineya/schedule/README.md

 # schedule
-Library to support schedules on java
+Library create schedules on java

 * **Using**
 ```